cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 +++++++

 When you login to Odin, you are placed in your *home directory* (home folder).
+You can think of this as your own personal folder where your files will be stored on Odin.
+Any code you write in 1302 will be in a subfolder of your home directory.

 You can see where your home directory is on the system with the help of the ``pwd`` (print working directory) command.
 It always displays the absolute "path" of the directory that you are presently in.
 It is called an absolute